aramonc/ssp-contact/README.md

     }
     ```

-2. Now tell composer to download ZfcUser by running the command:
+2. Now tell composer to download SspContact by running the command:

     ```bash
     $ php composer.phar update